Doors open at 6:00 PM each night. First sets begin at 7:30 PM, and second sets (when applicable) begin at 9:30 PM (doors: 9:15 PM).

 Preferential seating is given to our dinner guests.
 All sets are all ages.
 Dimitriou's Jazz Alley does not discriminate on the basis of race, gender, color, national or ethnic origin.
 Jazz Alley is a seated night club, not a dance hall, every person admitted has an assigned fixed seat.
 Dining is optional.

-We now have two parking options to choose from: The Westin Building Garage at 2010 5th Avenue & Amazon's Doppler Garage on 6th between Virginia and Lenora.
+We now have two parking options to choose from: The Digital Reality Garage at 2010 5th Avenue & Amazon's Doppler Garage on 6th between Virginia and Lenora.